alediaferia/stackgo/README.md

 I'm pasting here the benchmark results of how it performs on my machine, an Intel Core i5, 2.3 GHz, 8 GB Ram:

+**UPDATE**: Now Stackgo features a pre-alloc strategy for creating the inner slice handling the data which outperforms the benchmark results presented here.
+I'll update the benchmarks ASAP.

 ```
 Benchmark_PushDefaultStack	 5000000	       209 ns/op	      92 B/op	       1 allocs/op
 --- BENCH: Benchmark_PushDefaultStack